-- The values in the user's rotation arrays must be in floating point format. - 2) The user must calculate the sine and cosine of the angle of rotation before he calls ROTATE. - 3) The user must change integers into floating point numbers, and make the correct calls for displaying the rotated figure.
+- 1) The values in the user's array must be in floating point format. - The user must calculate the sine and cosine of the angle of rotation before he calls ROTATE. - 3) The user must change integers into floating point numbers, and make the correct calls for displaying the rotated figure.